 Proximate composition:

 The proximate composition of the samples was determined using standard analytical methods.
 The crude protein content was measured spectrophotometrically according to Lowry et al. (1951).
 Ash content was quantified by incinerating the samples in a muffle furnace at 600°C until a constant weight was achieved, following method 942.05 of the AOAC (2005).
 Crude fiber content was determined through dilute acid and alkali hydrolysis, as outlined in method 978.10 of the AOAC (2005).
 Lipid content was assessed using Soxhlet extraction with n-hexane.
 The nitrogen-free extract (NFE) was calculated by subtracting the sum of moisture, crude protein, crude lipid, ash, and crude fiber from 100% (Castell and Tiews, 1980).
-These analysis was performed in triplicate form and the results were written as mean±SD.
+Thenalyses were performed in triplicates and the results were written as mean±SD.

 Amino acid analysis: